intel-lab-lkp/linux/Documentation/networking/netfilter-sysctl.rst

 	with LOG target; this aims to prevent containers from flooding host kernel log.
 If enabled, this target also works in other network namespaces.
 This variable is only accessible from init_net.

+nf_max_table_jumps - INTEGER (count)
+	default 8192

+	The maximum numbers of jumps a table can contain.
+Meeting or exceeding this value will cause additional rules to not be added with EMLINK being return to the user.
+This variable is only accessible from init_net.